SAP business benefit

 Ironically, many of the tools and techniques that can provide effective solutions have been available freely to customers and vendors in one form or another.
 Even though they are not used nearly as often as they should be, SAP continues to develop and invest in them– but they keep getting missed.

-Surveys of CIOs routinely show that their IT department primarily spends on business-related issues such as , customer retention, profitability, etc. However, implementation vendors struggle to articulate how an SAP implementation or upgrade can enable these priorities.
+Surveys of CIOs routinely show that their IT department primarily spends on business-related issues such as customer acquisition, customer retention, profitability, etc. However, implementation vendors struggle to articulate how an SAP implementation or upgrade can enable these priorities.
 SAP provides the tools and resources to make it happen, but no software company can change the skills, talents, and abilities of the implementation vendors or their consultants.
 Rather, the ERP consumer needs to ensure they are actually getting what they are paying for.

 Removing Fakes and Frauds from the Marketplace